 The Randall Professorship is held by a recognized scholar whose work concentrates on an understanding of culture that embodies a Christian view of human achievement.
 The

 selected individual contributes to undergraduate instruction in the theology, philosophy, history, literature, or the social sciences departments by participating in the Liberal Arts Honors and Development of Western Civilization Programs, directing student research, and delivering public lectures.

-professor and the chair in Fundamental Moral Theology at the University of Fribourg in Switzerland, has been named the Rev. Robert J. Randall Distinguished Professor in Christian Culture at Providence College for the Fall 2016 semester.
-Father Sherwin is the 13th person to serve as Randall Professor.
+Sister Kathleen A. McManus, O.P., Ph.D., associate professor of systematic theology at the University of Portland (Oregon), has been named the Rev. Robert.
+J. Randall Distinguished Professor in Christian Culture at Providence College for the Spring 2017 semester.
+She is the 14th person to serve as the Randall Professor.

 The College's first endowed chair, the Rev. Robert Randall Distinguished Professorship in Christian Culture was established in 2002.
 The chair is named for the priest, scholar, and artist who served as a member of the Providence College faculty for more than 25 years.
 Father Randall taught English, theology, and courses in the Development of Western Civilization Program.
 The professorship exemplifies the commitment to educational excellence and Christian values that defined Father Randall's life as an educator and priest.

 Committee MembershipSuzanne Fournier, English (Chair) Gary Culpepper, TheologyHugh F. Lena, Academic Affairs (ex officio)Patrick MacFarlane, PhilosophyR.
 Gabriel Pivarnik, O.P., TheologyConstance Rousseau, HistoryRev.
 James Sabak, Theology

 Committee ChargeTo make recommendations to the President on incumbents of the Randall Distinguished Chair in Christian Culture.